issue

 The Hunte Corporation was one of the largest dealers of dogs in the United States.
 Some Minnesota dog breeders bred puppies and sold directly to The Hunte Corporation who, in turn, sold and shipped the animals to Petland pet stores throughout the United States.
 (Petland is one of the largest pet store chains in the nation.)

-A few Minnesota breeders who sold to the Hunte Corporation include:
+A few Minnesota breeders who sold to the Hunte Corporation are below.

 • Leroy Yoder (Utica, MN), USDA-license: 41-A-0443